unicornsurvey/legalpage_template/README.md

 ![](https://legalpage.org/images/baseline_info_black_18dp.png) Make sure your repository is public.

 #### 2. Verify ownership of your domain
-Every legalpage is binded to a domain.
+Every legalpage is binded to your domain.
 To verify that you own your domain create a TXT record that points to your legal page repository.

 ![](https://legalpage.org/images/dnsrecord.png)